-Here’s How Twitter Reacted To Will Smith Reuniting With Blacktress Janet Hubert
+Orange Skies & Flying Unicorns: Pettiest Reactions To Will Smith Reuniting With Blacktress Janet Hubert

 Here's How Twitter Reacted To Will Smith Reuniting With Janet Hubert

-Here’s How Twitter Reacted To Will Smith Reuniting With Blacktress Janet Hubert
+Orange Skies & Flying Unicorns: Pettiest Reactions To Will Smith Reuniting With Blacktress Janet Hubert

 After YEARS of spicy draggings and blackball claims, it certainly appears that Blacktress Janet Hubert has forgiven Will Smith based on a warm and fuzzy photo from HBO Max’s upcoming “Fresh Prince of Bel-Air” 30th Anniversary special that immediately went viral.

-Now, if you remember, Janet Hubert fired endless shots at Will (and other cast members) for spreading rumors about her controversial exit from the classic show in a murky sequence of events that fueled her now infamous feud with the beloved superstar.
+Now, if you remember, Janet Hubert fired endless shots at Will (and other cast members) for spreading rumors about her controversial exit from the classic show in a murky sequence of events that fueled her now-infamous feud with the beloved superstar.

 But that all appears to be in the past ahead of the show’s 30th Anniversary special that will celebrate the beloved cast this Thanksgiving.